mtreinik/led-strip-controller/README.md

 a line from the request, processes the command and send a response to the HTTP client.
 Finally the loop updates the LEDs.

-Here is a simplified version of the main loop:
+Here is a simplified version of the main loop in `server/server.ino:

 ```cpp
 void loop() {